Skip to main content

 • Every 4 to 6 months for 5 years and then annually

-• No evidence to support the use of routine complete blood count, LFTs, “tumor markers,” bone scan, chest x-ray, li...
+• No evidence for routine complete blood count, LFTs, “tumor markers,” bone scan, chest x-ray, liver US, CT scans, ...

 REFERENCES